advancedresearch/the_century_of_satire/semitic-mythical-origin-of-jesus-about-transfigured-reincarnation.md

 Later, Early Christians use the Greek name "Zoe" to refer to Jesus' consort.

-Jesus' crucifixion seems to be appearing after Roman persecution of Jews, in a time period where many Jews were crucified to rebelling against the Roman empire.
+Jesus' crucifixion seems to be appearing after Roman persecution of Jews, in a time period where many Jews were crucified for rebelling against the Roman empire.
-If the story of Jesus has a semitic origin, then it is less likely that Jesus was originally crucified in these stories.
+If the story of Jesus has a Semitic origin, then it is less likely that Jesus was originally crucified in these stories.

-This means that a semitic origin of the story of Jesus might have been without a crucifixion, a closer identity to Yahweh and where Asherah plays an important role.
+This means that a Semitic origin of the story of Jesus might have been without a crucifixion, a closer identity to Yahweh and where Asherah plays an important role.

 ### Asherah as a reincarnated goddess, through religious symbolism of the Menorah